mattsta/actionboard/ARCHITECTURE.md

 ## Overview

 The Visual Control Board is a web application designed to provide a customizable, grid-based interface of buttons.
 Users can navigate between multiple configured "pages" (tabs), each displaying its own set of buttons.
 Clicking a button on the web UI triggers a predefined action on the server.
 The system emphasizes configurability and extensibility.
 Initial UI (including page structures) and action definitions are loaded from YAML files, and the entire configuration can be dynamically updated via an API.
 Furthermore, individual button content (text, icon, style) can be updated in real-time via WebSockets.
+Navigation tabs also update in real-time for all connected clients when the server configuration changes.

 It leverages:
 -   **Python**, **FastAPI**, **HTMX**, **Jinja2**, **YAML**, **Pydantic**, **WebSockets**, and **`uv`**.